Home

 and quite a sight.

-like a hiking trail.
-It was decided that Sharon would go back to
+more like a hiking trail.
+It was decided that Sharon would go

-the Sandon turn off to wait while Keith attempted the trial on the
+back to the Sandon turn off to wait while Keith attempted the trial on

 hiking the route to look for a stranded or upside down bike.

-side.
-The marks shown above on the trail are from a mountain bike
+one side.
+The marks shown above on the trail are from a mountain

-that went through previously, skidding down the hill.
-It was
+bike that went through previously, skidding down the hill.
+It

-interesting that the street tires on the WRX, while only occasionally
+was interesting that the street tires on the WRX, while only

-lacking for traction, disturbed the soil very, very, little.
+occasionally lacking for traction, disturbed the soil very, very,

 Some sections of the trail were extremely tight and steep.